UZ-SLAMLab/SD-DefSLAM/README.md

     -- ORBSLAM_2.
 Base clases of the rigid SLAM library modified to work in deforming environments.

   -- Modules.
-DefSLAM modules, it includes all the modules needed for the library.
+SD-DefSLAM modules, it includes all the modules needed for the library.
     -- Common.
 It includes the keyframes, map, map points and Systems.
     -- Mapping.
     -- GroundTruth
     -- Matching
+    -- Masking
     -- Settings.
 Check advance settings.
     -- Template.
 Template tools
     -- ToolsPCL.
 Tools from PCL library used mainly for the ground truth.